|

 Economics and Rational Use of Energy, University of Stuttgart.

-In Stuttgart, Fabian principally worked in two research areas.
+In Stuttgart, he principally worked in two research areas.
 The first involved determining MAC curves using a global energy system and the other entailed studying the long-term development of the oil price by coupling an energy system model with an oil market model.
-In January 2009, Fabian started his PhD, which is focused on MAC curves.
-At the UCL Energy Institute, University College London (UCL), Fabian studies how existing approaches to MAC curves can be improved through the use of an energy system model and decomposition analysis.
+From 2009 to 2011, Fabian carried out his PhD at the UCL Energy Institute, University College London (UCL).
+He studied how existing approaches to MAC curves can be improved through the use of an energy system model and decomposition analysis.
+Currently, Fabian works at the International Energy Agency (IEA) in Paris on topics including energy efficiency, climate change mitigation and industrial competitiveness.

 Publications